reneta-dimitrova96/AdoptAnimal/README.md

 # AdoptAnimal
 Web Application for adopting animals using ASP.NET Core

- - The purpose of the application is to enable the user to quickly and easily find their dream pet or give their own.
+ - The purpose of the application is to enable the user to quickly and easily find your dream pet.
- - You can only view the content or create your own ads and articles.

 Using ASP.NET Core Template by : Nikolay Kostov

 Technologies and tools used:
  - .NET Core 5.0
  - ASP.NET Core 5.0
-Entity Framework Core 5.0 Microsoft.AspNetCore.Mvc.Testing
+ - Entity Framework Core 5.0
+ - Microsoft.AspNetCore.Mvc.Testing
-xUnit
+ - xUnit
-Moq
+ - Moq
-NSubstitute
+ - NSubstitute
-JavaScript
+ - JavaScript
-jQuery
+ - jQuery
-Bootstrap
+ - Bootstrap
-HTML 5
+ - HTML 5
-CSS
+ - CSS

 Description and Futures:
 Users futures: